Goldencami/Obstacle-Detection-IR-Remote/README.md

 A photoresistor was used as a smart room light by lighting the green LED according to the luminosity it receives.
 The less light it receives, the more power the green LED receives.

 ## LCD Screen
-An LCD screen was used as a visual representation to display the distance, the instance of the luminosity and combined with the IR Remote to simulate changing screens.
+An LCD screen was used as a visual representation to display the distance, the intensity of the luminosity and combined with the IR Remote to simulate changing screens.